 I often tell my husband “Sergi, it feels so good to feel so good.”
 Because for years, I didn’t.

 I was doomed to the life of an invalid.
-At the age of 21, I was lying in the ICU listening as the doctor stood at my bedside and told me that most likely I would be on tube feedings or TPN all my life.
+At the age of 21, I was lying in the ICU listening as the GI doctor stood at my bedside and told me that most likely I would be on tube feedings or TPN all my life.
+I thank God that my surgeon was very encouraging and kept my spirits up.
 My intestines had been completely necrotic and not likely able to absorb the needed nutrients.
 I would never be able to enjoy food like a normal person.